aeolus-wind/CarND-Advanced-Lane-Lines/writeup.md

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-The parobolic bounding region is mapped back down into the original sapce in lines 159 and 160 of the file test_pipeline.py.
+The parobolic lanes are mapped back down into the original space in lines 159 and 160 of the file test_pipeline.py.

-![alt text][image6]
+![alt text][image7]

 ---